QSCD/SCIP/README.md

 All processed steps will be displayed in the command window.

-Outputs will be stored in the Results_<Imagename> folder
+Outputs will be stored in the Results_'Imagename' folder

 Outputfiles: